Applied-Machine-Learning-Lab/GAVE/ReadMe.md

-# Note ! ! !
+# Introduction

-- A rough implementation code for GAVE.
+- This is the code reference for the main process of **GAVE** accepted by SIGIR'25.

 - The code provided is for reference only.